QuinnKWolter/INFSCI2710-eCommerceProject/README.md

 ## ACTION ITEMS
 ### Kishor:
 1. 🟨Populate your sections of the report.
-2. 🟥Finalization of models.py, removing descriptions fields, adding choice parameters, adding images to categories.
+2. 🟩Finalization of models.py, removing descriptions fields, adding choice parameters, adding images to categories.
-3. 🟥Finalize scripts to randomize transactions and reviews a bit more.
+3. 🟨Finalize scripts to randomize transactions and reviews a bit more.
 4. 🟥Generate the ERDs for the final report AFTER making all changes to models.py.

 ### Rody: